How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 6. How to Reset the Smart Hub

-1. To access the menu on the Samsung Smart TV, turn it on and press the home button.
+1. To access the menu on the TV, turn it on and press the home button.

 2. Support can be found under Settings > Support.